NYCDOB/Facades/index.md

 * Safe With a Repair and Maintenance Program (SWARMP)
 * Unsafe: Problems/defects threaten public safety (UN)

+Unsafe façades require an immediate corrective action such as a sidewalk shed.
+Façades designated as SWARMP require repairs within two years in order to prevent a potential unsafe condition.
 The following categories of inspection were discontinued after Cycle 4 and are no longer used:

 * Ongoing Maintenance (OM)
 * Precautionary (PR)